kopacja/rho2sdf.jl/test_cases/README.md

 The manuscript has been submitted for publication.
 Citation details will be provided upon acceptance.
 In the meantime, you can cite this repository as follows:

-Ježek, o.
-(2025).
+Ježek, O., et al. (2025).
 Rho2sdf.jl: A Julia Package for Converting Density-Based Topology Optimization Results to Smooth Signed Distance Functions.
 GitHub Repository.
 Available at: https://github.com/kopacja/rho2sdf.jl